mrb/elm-csv-file-upload/README.md

 <img src="https://raw.githubusercontent.com/mrb/elm-csv-file-upload/master/extra/csvFile.gif">

-This is the code from this article:
+<a href="https://blog.reifyworks.com/javascript-interop-with-elm-using-ports-to-read-and-parse-csv-files-fef60c318b7a">This is the code from this article</a> by Michael R. Bernstein

 <a href="http://elm-csv-upload-example.netlify.com/">A running example can be found here.</a>